Next-Playground-Game-Studio/Whitelist/README.md

 #### How to install LeviLamina

 The official LeviLamina documentation provides the download instructions.
 Please follow the tutorials in their official documentation to complete the installation.
-[Portal 👉](https://levilamina.liteldev.com/install/)
+[Portal👉](https://levilamina.liteldev.com/install/)

+#### How to install LegacyScriptEngine

+1. Go to the GitHub Release address for LegacyScriptEngine.
+[Portal👉](https://github.com/LiteLDev/LegacyScriptEngine/releases)

+2. Find the latest version of the Release, expand Assets and download `legacy-script-engine-quickjs-windows-x64.zip`.

+3. After the download is complete, use compression software to unzip the zip file and locate the folder named `legacy-script-engine-quickjs`.

+4. Copy this folder to the `plugins` folder in the BDS root directory.

 #### How to install the plugin